 - Header Checksum: Keeps the entire header’s checksum value, which is later utilized to check if the packet has no errors.

 - Source Address: The 32-bit address of the sender.

 - Destination Address: The 32-bit address of the receiver.

 - Options: A field that’s optional and utilized only when the IHL value is > 5.

-Network or IP Packets are used all across the internet, including on webpages and emails, to transmit information between users and their recipients.
+Network or IP Packet in UK are used all across the internet, including on webpages and emails, to transmit information between users and their recipients.
 This method is quite reliable as it ensures that the data isn’t sent in one large file.

 While it’s possible to send data and files using the internet without splitting them into tiny bits of information, the approach gets labeled as impractical when over two computer systems are involved.

 The internet can be called the packet switching network.
 It refers to the capabilities of the networking equipment to separately process packets.
-It also means that the IP packets can take different paths until they reach the same destination.
+It also means that the IP packet in UK can take different paths until they reach the same destination.

 Due to this, packets from various computers can travel in any order through the same wires.
 This allows various connections to take place over the same networking equipment simultaneously.